port22/docker/README.md

 In each folder exists a `run.sh` script, which can be used to re-run every service from ground up.
 This `run.sh` script must be executed from this folder, because it relies on `$PWD` to discover the mount paths.
-Be careful and inspect every `run.sh` script before you execute, especially adjust the variables in it.
+Be careful and inspect every `run.sh` script before you execute, especially adjusting the variables in it.

 ### Informative
 - Every mount path which will be used with docker swarm must exist on the/any target machine where the service will be running (unlike with legacy standalone containers, the folder will not be created automatically if not exist)